FRACerqueira/PromptPlus/docs/index.md

         - Color customization of each element
         - Search for data filtered by columns
         - Formatting by column or by data type definition
+- New feature:
+    - MinimalRender the prompt and control description are not rendered, showing only the minimum necessary without using resources.
+        - Global property : MinimalRender
+        - Instance control(By config command): MinimalRender(bool value = true)
+- New feature:
+    - Pagination Template to customize pagination information
+        - Global property : PaginationTemplate
+        - Instance control(By config command) : PaginationTemplate(Func<int, int, int, string>? value)
+- New feature:
+    - PromptPlus.Join()
+    - Fluent-Interface to write text (less code typed)
+- Changed feature:
+    - Moved tooltips and validation message to the end of render to all control
+- Improvement :
+    - Optimized the Calendar control to have symbols when selecting elements
-- Improvement commands with default values ​​(all controls)
+- Improvement :
-- Bug fixed: grouped item ordering.
-The sort option will be ignored
+    - Optimize Render of ProgressBar (less lines)
-    - Affeted Controls : Select/MultiSelect
+- Improvement :
-- Bug fixed: 'AcceptInput' method causes failure by not allowing navigation keys to be selected.
+    - Optimize Render of SliderNumber (less lines)
-    - Affeted Controls : AddtoList/Input
+- Improvement :
+    - Optimize resource usage in rendering (less cultural dependency)
-- Improvement : Direct writes to standard error output stream
+- Improvement :
+    - Reinforce the validation of invalid or optional parameters in all controls
+- Renamed command:
+    - 'DescriptionWithInputType' to 'ShowTipInputType'.
+    - Now extra-line to tip InputType
+- Renamed command:
+    - 'AppendGroupOnDescription' to 'ShowTipGroup'.
+    - Now extra-line to tip group
-    - New Commands : OutputError()
+- Fixed bug :
-    - Sample with commemts in project [ConsoleFeatures Samples](https://github.com/FRACerqueira/PromptPlus/tree/main/Samples/ConsoleFeaturesSamples)
-- New feature: Escaping format characters color
+    - The Slide Switch Control does not show on/off values ​​when they are not customized
-    - Global property : IgnoreColorTokens
+- Fixed bug :
+    - Alternate screen doesn't update background style when changing color
-    - New Commands : EscapeColorTokens()/AcceptColorTokens()
+- Fixed bug :
-    - Sample with commemts in project [ConsoleFeatures Samples](https://github.com/FRACerqueira/PromptPlus/tree/main/Samples/ConsoleFeaturesSamples)
-- New feature: Group items in the select control
+    - Exception when try delete[F3] in empty colletion in AddTolist/AddtoMaskEditList control
-    - Sample with commemts in project [SelectBasic Samples](https://github.com/FRACerqueira/PromptPlus/tree/main/Samples/SelectBasicSamples)
+- Fixed bug :
-- New feature: Add separator line in the select control
+    - Edit[F2] Immutable item in AddTolist/AddtoMaskEditList control
-    - Sample with commemts in project [SelectBasic Samples](https://github.com/FRACerqueira/PromptPlus/tree/main/Samples/SelectBasicSamples)

-**Special thanks to [ividyon](https://github.com/ividyon) for suggesting improvements and actively participating in this release**
+- Fixed bug :
+    - CTRL-V (paste data) does not show input in some controls

 ## Features
 [**Top**](#table-of-contents)

 **_All features have IntelliSense_.
-PromptPlus has more than 20 controls with many features like: filters, validators, history, suggestions, spinner(19 embedding type and plus custom yours!), colors and styles for control-elements** :
+PromptPlus has more than 25 controls with many features like: filters, validators, history, suggestions, spinner(19 embedding type and plus custom yours!), colors and styles for control-elements** :
 - Banner Ascii
 - Input text / Secret / AutoComplete with spinner
 - MaskEdit Generic / Only Date / Only Time / DateTime / Number /  Currency